binarynonsense/binarynonsense/README.md

 ```
 Hi, I'm Álvaro García (binarynonsense), welcome to my github profile!

 I make games, graphic art, software...
-Here I share the open source programs I create but, if you are interested, you can check [my website](https://www.binarynonsense.com/) for the rest.
+Here I share my open source programs but, if you are interested, you can check [my website](https://www.binarynonsense.com/) for my other creations.